 - a) The organisers must appoint a panel of judges composed of three members, each of whom should have had recent experience in international competition or judging at that standard, and preferably be selected from the list of persons proposed by the National Air sport Controls for their proficiency and experience and approved by the CIAM.
 The judges must have a good understanding of a common language.
 At World and Continental Championships and other limited entry international competitions, the judges must be of different nationalities.
 In open international competitions, the judges must be of at least two nationalities and two of them must be approved by CIAM. - b) Three timekeepers, equipped with electronic stopwatches registering at least 1/100th second, with a timing limit of 15 minutes minimum will be allocated to each team.
 The stopwatches may be replaced or complemented by a computerised timing system of equal or better accuracy. - c) The time retained is the average of the registered time, made up to the next upper 1/10th second.
-A maximum tolerance of 0,18 seconds is allowed between watches.
+A maximum tolerance of 0,18 seconds is allowed between the median time watch and each of the two other times watches (lower and higher ones).
 Any single watch exceeding this tolerance shall not be counted in the average.
+In the case of both the lower and upper recorded times exceeding the tolerance, the team with be given the choice between having a reflight or accepting the registered official time corresponding to the median time.
+Once the team has made its choice, the decision is irreversible.